TRKako/linux-desktop-gremlin/README.md

     - **Secret Move:** 💃 Right-click to see what happens.
 (It's Mambo time 😎😎)
     - **Headpats:** 🖐️ You can pat their head by clicking the top hotspot.
 (Still looking for a Mambo patting animation, send help.)
 - Also, the gremlins will make some ✨noises✨ when you interact with them 🥰🥰 Show 'em some love!
+- **🚨🚨SECRETS!!🚨🚨** If you leave the gremlins lonely for so long, they will occasionally make more ✨noises✨ to annoy you 😈😈.
+Think of it as *"1 hour of silence occasionally broken up by Mambo"*.

+> Note 1: The *"1 hour of silence occasionally broken up by Mambo"* feature can be turned off (if you are a chicken 🐔🐔).
+See the "Customize your Gremlins!" section below.
+>
-> Note: It seems that the "Cursor-following does not work in Wayland" statement of mine was, in fact, a skill issue 😩😩.
+> Note 2: It seems that the "Cursor-following does not work in Wayland" statement of mine was, in fact, a skill issue 😩😩.
 I'll implement it as soon as I can.

 # Some differences between this and KurtVelasco's Desktop Gremlins

-Aside from the differences that originate from platform problems, I also made some changes to the animation flow so as to fit my preferences.
-I don't think it's noticable, I just want to clearly announce that these discrepancies are not bugs, but intended features.
+This is not a strict 1:1 port, because I made some changes to the animation flow to better match my own preferences.
+I also created a few additional spritesheets; please feel free to use them if they're helpful.

-Also, for anyone who wants to dive in and tinker: I took KurtVelasco's original state management code and refactored it from a pile of if-else into a clean, classic Finite State Machine.
-If you want to add your own animations or change the logic, just check out the `animation_tick` method in `gremlin.py`.
-It's deadass simple.
-Go wild.
+Furthermore, for anyone who wants to add or change the animation logic: Check out the `animation_tick` method in `gremlin.py`.
+Unlike KurtVelasco's original code, this version uses a more traditional Finite State Machine design, so it should make the logic easier to follow and extend.
+There's still plenty of room for improvement, though.
+I'll come back to polishing the code after I finish adding the animations I have in mind.

 # How to Install and Run